BNasmith/PTForsyth/PTFWorkofChrist.md

 no mere imitation or repetition of its moral

-greatness ; nor is it a sensitive impression of
+greatness; nor is it a sensitive impression of

 its touching splendour.
 To die and rise with